 Act like an owner: Do your job.
 Don’t try to put your monkeys on my shoulder.
 If you need support or want your ideas challenged, I am always there to help.

 Disciplined meeting management: I expect an “Intention” and “Desired Outcome” in the meeting invite; something like the IDOARRT approach might help.
 When I feel that I cannot contribute to a meeting or that the meeting is poorly prepared, I will mention this to the moderator and ask the person whether I am required, and then I will leave.

 Very few things are more important to me than having a conversation with you.
 If you want to talk, let’s talk.
-Have you heard a rumor?
+Have you heard a rumour?
 Do you need more clarification?
 Is something blocking your work?
 I prefer to know about these things sooner rather than later.
 Come by my place or write me a message.
 There is no reason to wait for the next One-On-One.
 You can also book an appointment on my calendar at any time.
 I have a demanding job, and my calendar tends to fill up quickly.
 I can only think of a few things that might be more important than being there for you if you need me.
 So please don't be shy and let me know if you need my help.
 I promise you that I will take time for you whenever possible.

 Our One-On-One is your space where you can talk about anything you want.
 The meetings are primarily for you.
 Let me know how you feel, what you need, and other essential wishes.
 Share your thoughts about the team or your teammates and what your goals are.
 For me, One-On-Ones are not status meetings unless you want to talk about the status of a project.

 I will reserve some time each week for you to meet in person.
 If you need additional time, let me know, and I will adapt to your wishes.
 From experience, it makes sense to note down a few things you want to talk about in advance.